Lordwill1/alx-low_level_programming/0x02-functions_nested_loops/README.md

 `(A nested loop is a loop inside the body of another loop)`

 - Note: The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
 ~ You have to start by creating your `main.h` first.
+(The resources is below for your reference)

 ## ** File `main.h` is the header file containing all the function prototypes used in this project... >>>> THIS FILE IS VERY IMPORTANT